 "This individual soul is unbreakable and insoluble, and can be neither burned nor dried.
 He is everlasting; present everywhere unchangeable, immovable and eternally the same."

-The above stanza of Geeta can be summarized as with the line of Martin Heidegger who said," Life is the life of death"(Ghimire, 2008, p.xx).
 I remembered many more verses and statements to console me.
 At the same time, I was watching the pyre where my son was "sleeping".
 The "cruel fire" broke his heart.
 It burnt the material body completely.
-We kept on seeing and his body went on burning.
+I kept on watching and his body went on burning.
 Sarose burst out, "I possessed only an elder brother, now I am alone."
 His crying brought tears in every body's eyes.
 Kamala went on crying.
 I could not stop doing so.
-The relatives, the friends and the near and dears consoled us Rose's soul would be missing on the way if we cry so hard.
+The relatives, the friends and the near and dears consoled us that Rose's soul would be missing on the way if we cry so hard.